Tyler799/Mechwarrior3Guide/Guide.md

 * Antialaising (MSAA): 8x
 * Miscilaneous: Bilinear blit stretch, force Vsync

+The scaling mode setting in General and the resolution setting in DirectX effectively negates the need for Teleguy's HD/Widescreen patch.
+However, as an added benefit, this method keeps the HUD the same scale as it was in the original game.
+Now you can play at as high as a resolution as you want, with no tiny hud!

 Do **not** enable any compatability options for Mech3.exe.
 This *will* fuck up dgVooDoo.
 You may see crashes, extremely low framerate or otherwise.
 Let dgVooDoo do its job.

 **Framerate:**